 As an employer, once you’ve hired the right employees your work isn’t over.
 Just because a candidate becomes an employee, it doesn’t mean they will stay.

 1. Re-evaluate pay scales.
 The cost of living has skyrocketed.
 Inflation continues.
-To retain workers in 2023, you have to stay on par with the wages your competitors are offering.
-Both competitors within your industry, and those in other industries who hire workers with similar skills.
+To retain workers in 2024, you have to stay on par with the wages your competitors are offering.
+Both competitors within your industry, and those in other industries, hire workers with similar skills.

 2. Create defined growth paths.
 While every role has a unique trajectory, those filling a role want to know there’s the potential for them to “go somewhere”—whether that means staying in the same position and taking on more responsibility, advancing to a managerial position in the same department, transitioning into a new role in a new department, or creating new processes for those who come after.